Material-Blazor/Material.Blazor/guidelines/ProjectGuidelines.md

 # Branches

-The main development branch MUST be called `develop` in the main repo for the project.
+The main development branch MUST be called `main` in the main repo for the project.

-Changes MUST NOT be committed directly to the `develop` branch by anyone.
+Changes MUST NOT be committed directly to the `main` branch by anyone.

 Every contributor to the project MUST create a private fork of the repo.